The Science Behind Media Reports

 Change 1 Lab Exercise

-week's lab assignment will build on the articles and discussion from Week
+This week’s lab assignment consists of 2 parts that will build on the articles, discussion, and lectures from week 1.

 The articles you read and discussed in week 1, "The Challenges We Face" and "Planetary Boundaires",

 covered several broad environmental issues meant for a wide

 audience of readers.
 Now we ask that you look at some of the peer-reviewed

 literature that forms the scientific basis for such articles.
 Peer-reviewed articles have been examined by other scientists who are qualified to evaluate the subject of the paper.
 Most journals listed in Google Scholar and the Web of Science (see below) are peer-reviewed.
 Choose one

 of the specific topics (derived from the general topics we explored in "The Challenges

 Then look up a paper published in a peer-reviewed journal such as Science or Nature (two of the leading science journals) related to that

 One way to double-check whether a journal is peer-reviewed and scholarly is to look up the journal’s title in Ulrich’s Web Global Serials Directory (U-M login & password will be required): (http://ulrichsweb.com.proxy.lib.umich.edu/ulrichsweb/).
 Go to the search bar on the upper right and type in the Journal’s title (e.g. Nature) and choose Title (Exact) on the drop-down menu.
 Note: If you choose Title (Exact) make sure you know the journal title and not just the abbreviated title.
 Then click “Search.”
 If there are multiple choices, find the one that matches the journal title you have and look at the icons to the left of the title name.
 The image of a shirt means the journal is peer-reviewed (or ‘Refereed’ as they say).